 Where possible, I’ll share more chapter excerpts with you covering various topics from the book.
-If you want to be notified of the book release date, plus get access to exclusive “behind the scenes” goodies then let me know here.
+If you want to be notified of the book release date, plus get access to exclusive “behind the scenes” content then let me know here.